Talking with people and families about planning care, death and dying

 Care Planning Steps

-People at risk of deteriorating and dying from current health problems and/or coronavirus.
+People at risk of deteriorating and dying from underlying health problems, complications, or other illnesses including coronavirus.

 – usual health status, severity of underlying conditions/degree of frailty, decision-making capacity

-– current treatment & care plans (including any ACP, ReSPECT form, DNACPR form)
+– current treatment & care plans (including any ACP document, ReSPECT form, or DNACPR form)

-– clinical outcomes of interventions (eg CPR, oxygen, hospital care/ITU referral)
+– clinical outcomes of possible interventions (e.g. cardiopulmonary resuscitation [CPR], oxygen, hospital admission, ITU referral)

 Talk – about what is happening, what’s important, and what we can do to help.

 Involve the person and those close to them.

 Find out how this person would like to be cared for.
 Is there treatment/care they do not want?

 Actions to plan